aren-sepanian/Landsat-7-5-analysis-from-2000-2003/README.md

 3. Generating Vizualizations
    - Individual maps - Inferno colomap
    - Separated into Jan/Feb to July/Sep
-   - Histograms to show distribution for temperatures
+   - Histograms to show the distribution of temperatures

 4. Min/Max/Mean Values
-   - Each scene output these values
+   - Each scene outputs these values

+5. Applying a Linear Regression Test
+   - Using Scipy.stats to import
+   - Fitting a straight line to the sequence of mean temperatures and measuring if a significant      cool or warm trend exists

+6. Applying a Mann-Kendall Test
+   - To add to the Linear Regression Test, I applied a non-parametric Mann-Kendall trend test         utilizing the Sen's slope to the mean of the SST.